seungkilee-cs/spektra/README.md

 ---

 Built by [seungkilee-cs](https://github.com/seungkilee-cs).
-Inspired by [Spek](https://spek.cc) and the need for a lightweight, web-based audio analyzer.
+Inspired by [Spek](https://spek.cc) and the need for a lightweight, no-install audio analyzer.